handsom3j4ck/SimpleIptv/README.md

 | No hits found | Try a different portal type or increase scan attempts |
 | Portal detection fails | The server may block requests; try a different URL or check connectivity |
 | Output file not created | Ensure the output directory exists and is writable |

----
-> 🔐 **Do not use this tool for malicious purposes.
-Respect privacy, legality, and ethics.**